Background and objective

 COP (www.ongpiemonte.it) from the Piedmonte region in Italy, Resacoop (www.resacoop.org) from the Auvergne-Rhône-Alpes region in France and Lafede (www.lafede.cat) from Catalonia in Spain have together implemented the EU funded Development Reporter Network that aimed to strengthen collaboration between journalists and NGOs in order to improve the quality and impact of information in the media related to global problems and international development and cooperation.
 Development Reporter Network has developed a Vademecum on how to communicate about global issues and problems.

-These former and current initiatives are all part of the design of the FRAME, VOICE, REPORT support facility – now specifically in relation to the Global Goals.
+These former and current initiatives are all part of the design of FRAME, VOICE, REPORT – now specifically in relation to the Global Goals.